We love helping and we’re good at it.

 About Our Legal Coaches

-The LFLG legal coaches listen to what you need – your priorities, intentions, goals and concerns.
+The Levine Family Law legal coaches listen to what you need – your priorities, intentions, goals and concerns.
 They use expertise, passion, outside-the-box problem-solving thinking to craft a legal strategy that will get you where you need to go.

 Improve the likelihood of success while you represent yourself and negotiate your best result.
-A legal coaches can help you avoid costly mistakes by assisting you with all aspects of your divorce, including, but not limited to: providing tips for litigating your case; review your documents and suggest changes; reviewing a Marital Settlement Agreement or Judgment; answering questions along the way; explaining local rules or formal court procedure; and confirming whether you have a strong claim or defense.
+Legal coaches can help you avoid costly mistakes by assisting you with all aspects of your divorce, including, but not limited to: providing tips for litigating your case; reviewing your documents and suggesting changes; reviewing a Marital Settlement Agreement or Judgment; answering questions along the way; explaining local rules or formal court procedure; and confirming whether you have a strong claim or defense.